-Theatre that was performed at Gilded Balloon Teviot at 3:15pm for 1 hour, on the following days in August 2013.
+Theatre performed on the following days in August 2013...

 Tidy sexual health clinic nurses vs Maggie Thatcher, microchip robbers vs drug runners, hand jobs vs Xmas trees.
 Gangland Edinburgh 1996.
 Three childhood friends Spike, Joe Joe and Billy take part in a high scale robbery that goes wrong.
 Who can trust who and whose turn is it for Bath Time?
 'Another slice of true Edinburgh class' (Irvine Welsh).
 Bath Time is a dark comedy with a heart from the creator of the critically acclaimed Edinburgh Fringe 2012 sell-out show Big Sean, Mikey and Me: 'Must see!'(Stage). **** (Scotsman, Metro, ThreeWeeks, BroadwayBaby.com).
 'An exceptional piece!' ***** (Quotidian Times).

 - The New Current: Edinburgh Fringe 2013 interview: Ruaraidh Murray

 Bath Time is a darkly comic one-man show written and performed by Ruaraidh Murray and directed by Tim Stark.
 Tidy sexual health clinic nurses vs Maggie Thatcher, microchip robbers vs drug runners, hand jobs vs Xmas trees...

 Gangland Edinburgh, 1996.
 Three childhood friends Spike, Joe Joe and Billy take part in a high scale robbery that goes wrong.
 Who can trust who and whose turn is it for Bath Time...?